 If you are in Turkey without an authentic visa or documents, you can apply for a Humanitarian Residency Permit.
 This is on condition that you are eligible for this category of Residency Permit and only if a deportation order has not been issued against you.
 This permit may be granted if you are escaping a country due to insecurity or emergency grounds, or you are subject to a deportation order and you are contesting that due to a valid risk to your life in the destination country.

 6. Residency Permit for Victims of Human Trafficking

-This is another type of Residency Permit available as an option for those foreigners who are categorized as victims of human trafficking.
+This is another type of Residency Permit available as an option for those foreigners who are categorised as victims of human trafficking.
 This Residency Permit can only be issued to a foreigner after proving beyond a reasonable doubt that the underlying circumstances relate to the description of human trafficking.
 It is also possible for the applicant to extend the permit for another 60 days, but it cannot exceed three years.
 However, in the first instance, it is issued for 30 days.
-The documents submitted for the other Residency Permits do not apply in the application for victims of human trafficking.
+The documents submitted for the other Residency Permits do not apply to the application for victims of human trafficking.